 Overview

 Unlike static ATT&CK mappings or theoretical threat models, the Attack Dashboard is driven by observed ransomware activity.
-Every technique shown reflects real-world attacks that occurred within the selected filters, giving security teams a practical, evidence-based view of attacker behavior.
+Every technique or control shown reflects real-world attacks that occurred within the selected filters, giving security teams a practical, evidence-based view of attacker behavior.

 Value to Customers